kivutar/rombundler/README.md

 You can then rename `rombundler` with the name of your game, change it's icon, and distribute this as a zip.

+## Emulator configuration

 If you need special options for the emulator, you can set them by creating a options.ini file like this:

     fceumm_sndvolume = 7
     fceumm_palette = default
     fceumm_ntsc_filter = composite

+## Shaders

+In the config.ini, you can specify a single pass shader.
+For example:

+    shader = zfast-crt
+    filter = linear

+Default values are

+    shader = default
+    filter = nearest

+For now available shaders are:

+ * default
+ * zfast-crt
+ * zfast-lcd

+We recommand using the linear filter with the CRT and LCD shaders.

 # TODO